Pepper Companion Plants For Bigger, Better Harvests

 Basil

-You can also crust a few basil leaves and scatter them around your pepper for the same effect.
+You can also crust a few basil leaves and scatter them around your peppers for the same effect.

 When planted densely around pepper plants, basil will also help choke out weeds and help keep the soil cool and moist.